Monitor Azure SignalR Service

 For ASP.NET, see here to enable logging in server and client.

 Otherwise, uncheck the Messaging to enable collect-partially log collecting behavior.
 This behavior requires configuration in client and server to enable it.
-For more information, see collect partially section.
+For more information, see collect partially.

 Message loss

-If you encounter message loss problem, the key is to locate the place where you lose the message.
-Basically, you have three components when using SignalR service: SignalR service, server and client.
-Both server and client are connected to SignalR service, they don't connect to each other directly once negotiation is completed.
-Therefore, we need to consider two directions for messages, for each direction, we need to consider two paths:
+If you encounter message loss problems, the key is to locate the place where you lose the message.
+Basically, you have three components when using Azure SignalR Service: SignalR service, server, and client.
+Both server and client are connected to SignalR service but don't connect to each other directly once negotiation is completed.
+Therefore, you need to consider two directions for messages, and for each direction you need to consider two paths:

 • From client to server via SignalR service